-Most organisations used road mapping and large planning events (PI, big room etc) to regularly test assumptions and progress, to discuss priorities and next steps and to ensure tapping into the experience of many when deciding how to progress.
+Most organisations used road mapping and large planning events (PI, big room, etc.) to regularly test assumptions and progress, to discuss priorities and next steps and to ensure tapping into the experience of many when deciding how to progress.

 A considerable number of applicants still operate using cross-functional teams only partially.

 Some functions are in the teams, some functions are still outside.
 On the one hand, this shows possibilities for further improvements.
 On the other hand, it shows that organisations seem to embrace a hybrid style.

 Still, they show success.
 And, since business agility is a means to an end, the end being business success, it shows that they are pragmatic about this topic.
 We applaud this, as long as it is value-driven and frequently inspected.
-If it is driven by structure and hierarchy, we have invited organisations to consider what their next steps are to experiment with more cross-functional teams, to learn and to see what the best models for the organisation are.
+If it is driven by structure and hierarchy, we have invited organisations to consider what their next steps are to experiment with more cross-functional teams.